declare-lab/RobustMIFT/OFA/README.md

 Download pretrained OFA model to `./checkpoints` from [OFA-ModelCard](README_OFA.md#model-card).

 ## Training
-You can directly start training using the default script, make sure that you have pretrained models and dataset prepared and the directories in the script are correct.
+You can directly start training using the default script.
+Please make sure that you have pretrained models and dataset prepared and the directories in the script are correct before you start training.
 ```
 export CUDA_VISIBLE_DEVICES='0,1,2,3'; bash run_scripts/instr_train/train_instr_distributed.sh
 ```